Belarus scraps short-lived mask mandates amid virus surge

 The mask mandates were introduced on Oct.
 9 amid a new wave of contagion.
 Belarusians had been required to wear medical masks in all indoor public areas, including public transport and stores.

-On Thursday, the country reported 2,097 new confirmed infections, the highest number so far.
+On Thursday, the country officially reported 2,097 new confirmed infections, the highest number so far.
+Many have criticized the official figures as an undercount.

+Dr. Nikita Solovei, a leading Belarusian infectious disease expert in the capital, Minsk, sharply criticized the decision to abolish mask mandates.
+He described it as “madness” amid soaring contagion, and warned that “officials will bear responsibility for that before law and the Belarusian people in the near future.”

+“Clinics and hospitals in all regions of the country have been overwhelmed with COVID-19 patients and suffered shortages of oxygen and medicines,” he wrote on Facebook.

 When the pandemic struck, Lukashenko had dismissed concern over the coronavirus as “psychosis” and refused to impose any restrictions.
 The country was the only one in Europe to keep holding professional soccer games with fans in the stands while the outbreak was in full swing.